 Low vision is an every day reality for those of us with Albinism and there is some good work underway.
 It is useful for parents and those with significant input to a child’s development to know about Low Vision.

 Albinism Trust advocates for improved eye care including provision of affordable and accessible Low Vision Services.
-We are pleased to have collaborated with the Ministry Of Health and others looking into development of Low Vision services in New Zealand.
+We are pleased to have collaborated with the Ministry Of Health and others looking into the development of Low Vision services in New Zealand.
 Albinism NZ has actively supported investigations by the Ministry Of Health into Low Vision Services.
 Here is the report which was published in mid-2017. living-with-low-vision-2017

 We want people with Albinism to be aware of the importance of Low Vision care.
 Here is a fifty five minute Youtube film produced in the UK by RNIB.
 If you need more information about Low Vision then this 55 minute video is worth viewing.
 It has been produced for a United kingdom audience but the information is universal.
 View the video and discuss it with your Eye Care Professional.